Stress, depression and the holidays: Tips for coping

 Try these suggestions:

-- Have a healthy snack before holiday parties so that you don't go overboard on sweets, cheese or drinks.
+- Have a healthy snack before holiday meals so that you don't go overboard on sweets, cheese or drinks.

 - Get plenty of sleep.

 Take a breather.
 Make some time for yourself.
+Find an activity you enjoy.
+Take a break by yourself.
 Spending just 15 minutes alone, without distractions, may refresh you enough to handle everything you need to do.
 Find something that reduces stress by clearing your mind, slowing your breathing and restoring inner calm.

 Some options may include: